forsbergapp/app_portfolio/README.md

 # Installation

-Full documentation in /apps/common/src/functions/documentation or in presentation app when installed
+Full documentation in /apps/common/src/functions/documentation or in the Documentation app when installed

 ## DEVELOPMENT